britishinfrance

 Commonwealth War Graves Commission

 The Commonwealth War Graves Commission (CWGC), founded in 1917 by Sir Fabian Ware, commemorates Commonwealth forces who died in the World Wars.
-Caring for over 1.7 million graves across 150 countries, our mission is to ensure the fallen are remembered and the human cost of war is honored.
+Caring for over 1.7 million graves across 150 countries, our mission is to ensure the fallen are remembered and the human cost of war is honoured.
 In France, CWGC commemorates 575,000 Commonwealth soldiers, maintained in nearly 3,000 cemeteries with the support of 400 dedicated employees.

 Email: contact.wea@cwgc.org